ROCm/amd-llvm-project/clang/README.md

 This is how I build it now.
 The commands assumes:
 - ROCm stack is already installed
 - LLVM / LLD ToT are built at ~/hcc/llvm_upstream/build .
+- ROCm-Device-Libs is built, and installed at ~/hcc/ROCm-Device-Libs/build/dist

 ```
 git clone --recursive -b clang_tot_upgrade git@github.com:RadeonOpenCompute/hcc.git hcc_upstream